SCCAD-LAB/SCCAD-3nm-PDK/README.md

 SCCAD 3nm supports customization through its open, modular structure, with directly editable device models, interconnect definitions (tech LEF/RC), standard cell libraries, and PnR flows.
 Users can modify parameters, extend or redesign cells, and adjust implementation flows, then evaluate the impact using the provided end-to-end flow and sample designs.
 Although these updates are largely manual, the transparency enables flexible, full-stack experimentation.

 ### Room for Improvement
-Key limitations include the lack of silicon-calibrated device and interconnect models, a relatively small standard cell library, and simplified signoff infrastructure (DRC/LVS, variability, reliability, extraction).
+Current limitations include the lack of silicon-calibrated device and interconnect models, a relatively small standard cell library, and simplified signoff infrastructure (DRC/LVS, variability, reliability, extraction).
 Limited co-optimization across devices, interconnect, and libraries can also lead to skewed PPA if not carefully managed.
 Enhancing model calibration, expanding libraries, and incorporating more realistic variation and manufacturing constraints would significantly improve accuracy, credibility, and usability.

+We welcome your contributions in helping us address and overcome these limitations!
 ---